DavaStrava/GenAI-UI/DEMO.md

 1. Open the application at `http://localhost:3000`
 2. Click **Settings** in the header
-3. Enter API keys for at least 2 providers (OpenAI and Anthropic recommended)
+3. Enter API keys for at least 2 providers (OpenAI and Google, or OpenAI and Anthropic recommended)
 4. Click **Validate** to test each key
 5. Click **Save Settings**
 6. Click **Back to Chat**